 - Some of the PSIs and PDIs use procedure days to determine the timing of a patient safety event.
-In States without procedure days, the patient safety event cannot be verified as following surgery.17 Seven PSIs and three PDIs use procedure day to qualify safety events as post-operative, excluding patients for which the event is not preoperative: - PSI 8 Post-operative hip fractures - PSI 9 Post-operative hemorrhage or hematoma - PSI 10 Post-operative physiologic/metabolic derangements - PSI 11 Post-operative respiratory failure - PSI 12 Post-operative pulmonary embolism or deep vein thrombosis
+In States without procedure days, the patient safety event cannot be verified as following surgery.
+Seven PSIs and three PDIs use procedure day to qualify safety events as post-operative, excluding patients for which the event is not preoperative: - PSI 8 Post-operative hip fractures - PSI 9 Post-operative hemorrhage or hematoma - PSI 10 Post-operative physiologic/metabolic derangements - PSI 11 Post-operative respiratory failure

-17 Several States are missing data on day of procedure.
-The states without procedure days in the 2004-2013 SID include: Oklahoma, Utah, and West Virginia.
+&lt;sup>14 Several States are missing data on day of procedure.
+The states without procedure days in the 2004-2015 SID include: Oklahoma and West Virginia.
+For 2004-2013, Utah did not have procedure days.
 For 2004-2011, Ohio did not have procedure days.
 For 2004, Illinois, Kansas, and Washington did not have procedure days.

-- PSI 14 Post-operative abdominal wound dehiscence - PSI 27 Post-operative hemorrhage or hematoma (area based) - PDI 8 Pediatric: Post-operative hemorrhage or hematoma - PDI 9 Pediatric: Post-operative respiratory failure - PDI 11 Pediatric: Post-operative wound dehiscence - PSI 4 "Deaths per 1,000 elective-surgery admissions having developed specified complications of care during hospitalization" uses the day of the principal procedure or type of admission to identify an elective admission.
+- PSI 12 Post-operative pulmonary embolism or deep vein thrombosis - PSI 14 Post-operative abdominal wound dehiscence - PSI 27 Post-operative hemorrhage or hematoma (area based) - PDI 8 Pediatric: Post-operative hemorrhage or hematoma - PDI 9 Pediatric: Post-operative respiratory failure - PDI 11 Pediatric: Post-operative wound dehiscence. - PSI 4 "Deaths per 1,000 elective-surgery admissions having developed specified complications of care during hospitalization" uses the day of the principal procedure or type of admission to identify an elective admission.
 All of the States that do not report day of principal procedure do report type of admission, so one of the other can be used. - For QIs that use admission type "elective" and "newborn," we imputed the missing admission type using available information.
 For all States except California, an admission type of "elective" was assigned if the DRG did not indicate trauma, delivery, or newborn.
 An admission type of "newborn" was assigned if the DRG indicated a newborn.
 For California, which did not provide any information on admission type, information on scheduled admissions was used to identify elective admissions and DRGs were used to identify newborn admissions. - For QIs that use present on admission (POA), we modified the AHRQ QI software to calculate indicators without considering whether the condition was present at admission.
-Ten PSIs and 9 PDIs used information on whether a condition was present on admission (POA) to exclude patients: - PSI 6 latrogenic Pneumothorax - PSI 7 Central Venous Catheter-Related Bloodstream Infection - PSI 8 Postoperative Hip Fracture - PSI 9 Postoperative Hemorrhage or Hematoma - PSI 10 Postoperative Physiologic and Metabolic Derangements - PSI 11 Postoperative Respiratory Failure - PSI 12 Postoperative Pulmonary Embolism or Deep Vein Thrombosis - PSI 13 Postoperative Sepsis - PSI 14 Postoperative Abdominal Wound Dehiscence (Provider-based) - PSI 15 Accidental Puncture or Laceration (Provider-based) - PDI 1 Pediatric: Accidental Puncture or Laceration - PDI 5 Pediatric: latrogenic Pneumothorax - PDI 8 Pediatric: Postoperative Hemorrhage or Hematoma - PDI 9 Pediatric: Postoperative Respiratory Failure - PDI 10 Pediatric: Postoperative Sepsis - PDI 11 Pediatric: Postoperative Abdominal Wound Dehiscence - PDI 12 Pediatric: Central Venous Catheter-Related Bloodstream Infection - NQI 01 Neonatal latrogenic Pneumothorax - NOI 03 Neonatal Central Venous Catheter-Related Bloodstream Infection.
+Ten PSIs and nine PDIs used information on whether a condition was present on admission (POA) to exclude patients: - PSI 6 latrogenic Pneumothorax - PSI 7 Central Venous Catheter-Related Bloodstream Infection - PSI 8 Postoperative Hip Fracture - PSI 9 Postoperative Hemorrhage or Hematoma - PSI 10 Postoperative Physiologic and Metabolic Derangements - PSI 11 Postoperative Respiratory Failure - PSI 12 Postoperative Pulmonary Embolism or Deep Vein Thrombosis - PSI 13 Postoperative Sepsis - PSI 14 Postoperative Abdominal Wound Dehiscence (Provider-based) - PSI 15 Accidental Puncture or Laceration (Provider-based) - PDI 1 Pediatric: Accidental Puncture or Laceration - PDI 5 Pediatric: latrogenic Pneumothorax - PDI 8 Pediatric: Postoperative Hemorrhage or Hematoma - PDI 9 Pediatric: Postoperative Respiratory Failure - PDI 10 Pediatric: Postoperative Sepsis - PDI 11 Pediatric: Postoperative Abdominal Wound Dehiscence - PDI 12 Pediatric: Central Venous Catheter-Related Bloodstream Infection - NQI 01 Neonatal latrogenic Pneumothorax - NQI 03 Neonatal Central Venous Catheter-Related Bloodstream Infection